-Maximising every single egg with Mini-IVF, DuoStim, embryo pooling, and evidence-based protocol selection for poor ovarian reserve under the care of Dr. Pranay Shah.
+Maximising every single egg with specialized IVF protocols like Mini-IVF, DuoStim, embryo pooling, and evidence-based protocol selection for poor ovarian reserve under the care of Dr. Pranay Shah.

 A Different Starting Point